| |

 including wheat, futures.
 Noting that financial investors

-have been increasing their stake in these markets, The
+have been increasing their stake in these markets,

-Economist (September 6, 2007) recently reported: "Trading
+The Economist (September 6, 2007) recently reported:

-in agricultural futures, once a backwater, has boomed
+"Trading in agricultural futures, once a backwater,

-institutional investors-ranging from hedge funds to
+more institutional investors-ranging from hedge funds

 The Food and Agricultural Organization also reports